ColorlabMD/DPX_Metadata_Editor/README.md

 View, Edit and Modify FFV1 rawcooked DPX file headers **** Write rawcooked packed headers at your own risk *******

-To install MKVToolNix with homebrew: brew install mkvtoolnix/n User can set path to the MKVToolNix bin.
-Defaults to homebrew installation on mac /opt/homebrew/bin/ libdpx Updated to accept memory buffer input for header.
+To install MKVToolNix with homebrew: brew install mkvtoolnix

+User can set path to the MKVToolNix bin.
+Defaults to homebrew installation on mac /opt/homebrew/bin/

+libdpx Updated to accept memory buffer input for header.

 Current release (macos arm) **MKVToolNix is required for ffv1 rawcooked operations**